TinyFish

 Browserbase gives you a managed cloud browser: you still write the automation logic yourself (typically using their Stagehand framework), but they handle provisioning.
 Good fit if you want raw browser control without the server management.

-TinyFish takes it further: you pass a URL and a plain English goal, and the agent handles the full execution — navigation, dynamic content, bot protection, and result extraction.
+TinyFish takes it further: you pass a URL and a plain English goal, and the agent handles the full execution — navigation, dynamic content, infrastructure-level handling, and result extraction.
 The trade-off is meaningful: less fine-grained control per step, but dramatically less code to write and maintain.

 The honest breakdown: